radim/laststation-net/content/_index.md

 So, come along on this journey with me and navigate through the twists and turns of mind, let's see where this adventure takes us!
 But remember - don't feed the gremlins after midnight.

-PS: and if you want to reach out, feel free via e-mail radim@laststation.net
+PS: and if you want to reach out, feel free via e-mail <a href="mailto:radim@laststation.net">radim@laststation.net</a>